telerik/maui-docs/controls/datagrid/filtering.md

 # Filtering

-The DataGrid provides programmatic approach for filtering its data per concrete criteria.
+The DataGrid provides a programmatic approach for filtering its data per specific criteria.

 ## Programmatic Filtering

 Programmatic filtering is achieved by adding different filter descriptors in the `FilterDescriptor` collection of the control.

 The following descriptor types are supported:

 * [`TextFilterDescriptor`](#text-filter-descriptor)
 * [`NumericalFilterDescriptor`](#numerical-filter-descriptor)